christianengineer/christianengineer.github.io/_posts/2023-11-21-healthgenius-ai-powered-healthcare-solutions.md

 ---
-title: HealthGenius - AI-Powered Healthcare Solutions
 date: 2023-11-21
+description: We will be using tools like TensorFlow and Scikit-learn for building machine learning models, Pandas for data manipulation, and Matplotlib for visualization.
+layout: article
 permalink: posts/healthgenius-ai-powered-healthcare-solutions
-layout: article
+title: Machine Learning for Optimal Healthcare Solutions
 ---

 ## AI HealthGenius - AI-Powered Healthcare Solutions Repository